DaimyoHub/KawaLang/README.md

     To perform it, I first look for the object in the given environment, then I try to find the wanted attribute in its table of attributes.

+  - **Updating environment after call**
+    Figuring out how to update environments put at stake during a method call was also tricky.
+    I just decided to copy each location of the calling environment in its proper initial location (globals, attributes...).
+It is quite naive but it does the work.

 ### List of extensions

-This interpreter of the Kawa language includes the following extensions :
+This interpreter of Kawa includes the following extensions :

   - See features of the type checker that are not mandatory.
   - [x] Cast expressions : `cast (class) expr`
   - [x] The instanceof operation : `expr instanceof class`
   - [x] Static methods (but not attributes because I did not have time to implement them)
   - [x] Declaration of variables with an initial value.
-  - [-] Declaration of variables everywhere in a block of instructions. (in the case of a while block, it does not work properly.
+  - [x] Declaration of variables everywhere in a block of instructions. (in the case of a while block, it does not work properly.
 Local variables of the block will persist out of scope)
   - [x] Structural equality of locations.
   - [x] Telling when a semicolon is missing.
-  - [x] When the user is trying to access a location that does not exist, it gives an error message specifying a location's name that have to wanted type and that is almost like the written symbol.
+  - [x] When the user is trying to access a location that does not exist, it gives an error message specifying a location's name that is almost like the written symbol.
+The algorithm computes Levenshtein distances.
-  - [-] Immutable attributes.
+  - [x] Immutable locations (var const type name = ...).
+The only tool that really does the job for constant locations is the type checker, in the interpreter, I assume that, if we are trying to mutate a location, then it is not constant.